Vinegar Hill, Brooklyn: Character

 Vinegar Hill stretches from the East River waterfront to Front Street and from the Brooklyn Navy Yard to Bridge Street, roughly comprising a six block area.
 Before the construction of the Brooklyn-Queens Expressway in the 1950s, Vinegar Hill's area was significantly larger, extending south to Tillary Street, including what is now known as Bridge Plaza.

 The neighborhood also includes the New York City Housing Authority's Farragut Houses.
 Most of Vinegar Hill consists of 19th-century Federal Style and Greek Revival style homes mixed with industrial buildings.
 Hudson Avenue and Plymouth, Water and Front Streets are made of Belgian Blocks, although residents mistakenly refer to them as cobblestones.

 Vinegar Hill has been described as a very quiet neighborhood where its residents know one another.
 According to a New York Times article published in 1999, some residents of Vinegar Hill are opposed to making any changes to the small neighborhood.

-The Vinegar Hill area includes the Vinegar Hill Historic District and is home to the Con Edison Hudson Avenue Substation.
-The substation is not very productive as of 2017 and there are many debates as to what the substation should be converted to.
+The Vinegar Hill area includes the Vinegar Hill Historic District and is home to the Con Edison Hudson Avenue Generating station.
+The station is not very productive as of 2017 and there are many debates as to what the station should be converted to.

 On the corner of Evans and Little Streets is Quarters A (the Commandant's House), a Federal Style mansion next to the Navy Yard which was once home to Commodore Matthew C. Perry.
 This house was built in 1805.

 91 Hudson Avenue in Vinegar Hill is the location of the former first burial place and monument of the Prison Ship Martyrs of the American Revolutionary War.